Getting started with the DirtMate Machines Tab

 These views allow users to view machine-specific information and toggle them on the map.
 When any number of machines are toggled, a machine summary report will appear, and some specific analyses, such as Cycle and Speed, can be performed on machines by clicking on their row in the left-hand panel (or by selecting the machine itself on the map).

-Adjusting the Timeframe
+Adjusting the timeframe

 The timeframe for machines can be found in the top left corner of the machine panel.
 This timeframe contains both a start and end time and controls which time the list, table, utilization, and summary are reporting on.